florianhartung/wasm-efficient-interface/README.md

 # Efficient binary data transfer between a host and WebAssembly application: SHA256 PoC
-This uses Wasm component model Resources (which internally use safe externrefs) as handles to files in memory.
+This uses Wasm component model Resources (which internally use safe externrefs) as handles to files in host-memory.
+Wasm applications can then call methods such as `read_byte() -> u8` or `read_max_n_bytes(n) -> list<u8>` on the resource.

+This proof of concept uses Wasm to calculate the SHA256 hash of a file provided by the host application.

 1. Generate data from inside `./random-file` (by default 4GB):
   ```sh